New Construction South Florida – Prime Pre-Construction Buildings

 ● How long is a pre-construction contract valid?

-Many contracts include flexibility clauses that extend the timeline in case of authorized delays or force majeure events.
-These clauses give developers extra time if they face supply chain issues, permitting delays, or natural disasters.
+Many agreements include flexibility clauses that extend deadlines for approved delays or force majeure events.
+These provisions give developers extra time if supply chains, permits or natural events slow progress.

 ● Is it necessary to work with a real estate agent?

-In most cases, developers include the agent’s commission in their marketing budget, so you don’t pay anything extra.
-Getting expert support from the start is a smart and cost-effective decision.
+Most developers factor the commission into their marketing budget, so you don’t pay anything extra.
+Starting with professional guidance is both smart and economical.

-To better understand agent roles and legal protections in Florida, check the resources provided by Florida Realtors, the state’s largest real estate association.
+For more on agent roles and legal protections, consult Florida Realtors, the state’s largest real estate association.

 Financing, Costs, and Taxation